pingcap/docs/develop/dev-guide-wordpress.md

 ### Step 2: Install dependencies

 1. The sample repository requires [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) to start WordPress.
-If you have them installed.
-You can skip this step.
+If you have them installed, you can skip this step.
 It is highly recommended to run your WordPress in a Linux environment (such as Ubuntu).
 Run the following command to install them:

     ```shell
     sudo sh install.sh